zeek/zeek/frameworks/broker.rst

 To toggle remote logs, redef :zeek:see:`Log::enable_remote_logging`.
 Use the :zeek:see:`Broker::subscribe` function to advertise interest in logs written by peers.
-The topic names that Bro uses are determined by :zeek:see:`Broker::log_topic`.
+The topic names that Zeek uses are determined by :zeek:see:`Broker::log_topic`.

 .. literalinclude:: broker/logs-listener.zeek